About Us

 Beachbum was an idea born from me being a web developer and day-dreaming about surf trips up the Garden Route onwards to J-Bay.

-As things evolved with e-Commerce in South Africa I decided to start an online surf store and surf blog and to this day, that is what we’re still busy evolving.
+And as things evolved with e-Commerce in South Africa I decided to start an online surf store and surf blog and to this day, that is what we’re still busy evolving.

 I hope that you enjoy using my site.
 If you have any questions, please contact us.